You’ve gotta watch the video to believe it…it’s, well, just watch.

 After several stops with more chasing and wallowing, the entire procession made its way through town in the form of a parade.
 At this point it took on a feel of a typical Mardi Gras celebration as riders on floats threw beads and trinkets to the crowds lining the streets.
 Meanwhile the Run participants headed back to The Saddle Tramp Club for the gumbo.

-Afterwards, the band fired up, Zydeco filled the air, and a good ol’ fais do-do rollicked on into the night. (click here to find out more on Mardi Gras outside of New Orleans)
+Afterwards, the band fired up, Zydeco filled the air, and a good ol’ fais do-do rollicked on into the night.
+Click here to find out more on Mardi Gras outside of New Orleans or check out this for 60 free spins no deposit.

 David & Veronica, GypsyNester.com